DmitrySigalov/gcloud-secret-cli/README.md

   - Access to secret values
   - Dump file
   - Run command 'set-env-var'
+- 'clean-env-var' - clean active environment variables
-- If you does not have a access to the secret values use the following commands:
+- If you does not have a access to the secret values, use the following commands:
-  - 'set/clean-env-var' - sync environment variables with selected profile secrets dump (without connect to Google)
+  - 'set/clean-env-var' - sync environment variables with selected profile secrets dump
-  - 'import/export-secrets' - import/export accessed secret values (without connect to Google)
+  - 'import/export-secrets' - import/export accessed secret values

 ## :gift: New Release Creation Process